-- Cloud Cuckoolander: His page wouldn't look out of place from the Open Minded zone.
-His bio on the HAP pages comes in the form of bizarrely formatted poems.
+- Cloudcuckoolander: His page wouldn't look out of place from the Open Eyed zone.
+His bio on the HAP intranet comes in the form of bizarrely formatted poems.

 - Nice Guy: Doesn't seem malicious or greedy; he insists that Adrian practice breathing exercises to calm his nerves.

-A former 80s-era rock star better known as "The Chowder Man".
+A washed-up '80s rock star better known as "The Chowder Man".
 Erick regularly performs songs for different companies, including Merchantsoft, but is seeking to take the world by storm again with his new band, KRUNCHER.

 - An Arm and a Leg: The helicopter crash at Coolfest '99 costs him one of his legs.

-- Bunny-Ears Lawyer: Chowder Man has a legitimate talent for writing jingles.
+- Bunny-Ears Lawyer: Chowder Man does have a legitimate talent for songwriting despite his massive ego, especially when it comes to jingles.
 If Granny Cream doesn't get stuck in your head whenever you hear it, you might not have a soul.